tcr/rust-acorn/README.md

 # acorn.rs

 A port of [Acorn.js](http://marijnhaverbeke.nl/acorn/) to Rust.
-It's half-automated and wicked janky!
-Be careful.
+It's a half-automated translation and wicked janky!
+The fork is from commit ef045b971834a34e5181f8e2eeac34644e2ede41, which will eventually have to be rolled forward.

+Acorn is a lightweight ECMAScript parser with support for versions 3-6.
+It outputs an AST equivalent to Esprima's or the Mozilla Parser AST.

-To run:
+To test:

 ```
 git clone https://github.com/tcr/acorn.rs.git